IckoGZ/burp-deepseek/README.md

 # burp-deepseek
 A quick and dirty (and a little shitty) burp extension that uses cheap deepseek api to send request and response and maybe found something interesting.

+THIS IS IN BETA-MODE.
+Nothing its going to break on your project (I think) but maybe you found so much use-cases that are not working right now

 # DeepSeek Burp Extension

 **DeepSeek Burp Extension** is a beta-stage plugin for [PortSwigger Burp Suite](https://portswigger.net/burp) that sends HTTP requests/responses to the [DeepSeek API](https://api.deepseek.com) for AI-driven security analysis.
 This extension helps bug hunters and security researchers identify potential vulnerabilities, suspicious endpoints, and sensitive data exposures.